 DaDiet version numbering is derived from the year and month of the version release.
 Release updates are roughly every six months.
 When referencing DaDiet in your work, we recommend the following:

 Dazult Limited. (yyyy).
 DaDiet - The Dietary Intake Evaluation Tool (Version yy.mm) [Software].
-Available from //dadiet.daanalysis.com.
+Available from https://dadiet.daanalysis.com.

 where yyyy is the 4 digit year, yy the two digit year, and mm the two digit month.